kidomine/phil/README.md

 ### Test
 <pre>
 test 144
-test 144 created yesterday
+test 144 reverse
-test 144 hardest first
+test 144 hardest first (not implemented yet)
 > What should the buffer size be?
 Hit return to see the answer
 > B * RTT